Pandrol: Products

 The Pandrol clip was patented in 1957 by a Norwegian railways engineer, Per Pande-Rolfsen.
 It is now common worldwide.
 The original clip is now called the PR-clip, which was superseded by a system called E-Clip.
+Numerous other products made by Pandrol have been designed to work in conjunction with the E-Clip.

-Pandrol has a range of sustainable resilient systems and battery powered tools called E+.
+A key areas of product development for the company has been greater sustainability.
+As a part of this ambition, Pandrol has a range of sustainable resilient systems and battery-powered tools called E+.
 Each E+ product has been designed to cut carbon emissions without compromising power.
 A focus on reducing noise and eliminating dangerous fumes will contribute to reduced environmental impact, particularly in urban and under-tunnel areas.